About Peter

 Peter's consultancy, education and other info

-Peter works part-time via his company Jack Clyde Consulting Ltd as consultant to Atticus Partners and the Peninsula group, including its subsidiary Health Assured.
+Peter works part-time via his company Jack Clyde Consulting Ltd as consultant to Atticus Partners and the Peninsula group, including its subsidiary Health Assured, amongst other small consultancy projects.

 He holds an MA (Hons) in modern history and politics from the University of Oxford, where he attended St Hugh's College, and an MSc from Columbia School of Journalism in New York, where he was Alistair Cooke Fulbright Scholar.